Primary Arms PLx Compact LPVO: 1.5-12x36 Precision Scope with RDB Reticle

 The 1.5-12x magnification range differentiates from conventional 1-8x or 1-10x scopes.
 The 1.5x lower end sacrifices minimal field of view compared to true 1x but provides a wider view than 2x starts seen on some compact scopes.
 The 12x upper end extends practical range compared to 8x or 10x options, useful for precision work at 400-600 yards with 5.56 or .308.

-Japanese ED glass and RDB technology position this scope in the premium tier, likely competing with offerings from Vortex, Trijicon, and Nightforce in the $1,200-$1,800 range based on Primary Arms' existing PLx lineup.
-The combination of compact form factor, extended magnification, and diffractive reticle technology differentiates from both budget LPVOs and traditional full-size premium scopes.
+Japanese ED glass and RDB technology put this scope in the premium tier at $1,999.99 MSRP, matching the Vortex Razor HD Gen III 1-10x24 and undercutting the Nightforce ATACR 1-8x.
+The combination of compact form factor, 12x ceiling, and diffractive reticle differentiates it from both standard 1-8x LPVOs and traditional full-size precision scopes.

 The updated TCRM V2 addresses a practical concern with offset optics: mount height and ergonomics.
 The revised geometry suggests Primary Arms received feedback on the first-generation mount and made adjustments to improve usability without requiring extreme head positions.